Jasper Productivity Solutions

 To Scan Or Not To Scan

-"Putting it in the computer" will not, in itself, solve the filing problem.
-Clients often ask me if they should scan information that, upon a closer look, they don't even need to save!
-The more selective you are about what you keep, the better off you'll be -- regardless of whether you file the old-fashioned way or electronically.
-Often, the time needed to file an article outweighs any possible benef
+If you have a backlog of paper filing that doesn't get done, "Putting it in the computer" may not be a solution.
+Clients often ask me if they should scan information that, upon a closer look, they don't even need to save.
+The more selective you are about what you keep, the better off you'll be - regardless of whether your files are paper or electronic.

-Remember: You can always buy more stuff, but you can't get more time.
-And a clutter-free environment is priceless.
+Remember: You can always buy more stuff, and you can always get more information - but you can't get more time.

 About the Author: